Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Problem formulation and main results

 \subsubsection{Spectral distance estimation}

 To quantify the quality of the two-grid preconditioner $\op{M}_j^{\mathrm{in}}$ we will estimate the \emph{spectral distance} $d_{\sigma}$ between $(\op{G}_j^{\mathrm{in}})^{-1}$ and its inverse $\op{S}_j^{\mathrm{in}}$ given by~\eqref{eq:tgprecdefinv}.
-The use of the spectral distance ensures that such estimates extend automatically to multigrid preconditioners, as shown in~\cite{MR2429872, Dra:Pet:ipm} (see Section~\ref{ssec:multigrid}).
+The use of the spectral distance ensures that such estimates extend automatically to multigrid preconditioners, as discussed in Section~\ref{ssec:multigrid} and Section~\ref{sec:mganalysis} (see also~\cite{MR2429872, Dra:Pet:ipm}).
 We briefly recall the definition of the spectral distance, as introduced in~\cite{MR2429872}.
 Given a Hilbert space $(\op{X}, \innprd{\cdot}{\cdot})$ we denote by $\mathfrak{L}_+(\op{X})$ the set of operators with positive definite symmetric part:

 Let the joined numerical range of $S, T\in\mathfrak{L}_+(\op{X})$ be given by

 where $T_{\mathbb C}(u+{\bf i}v) = T(u)+{\bf i}T(v)$ is the complexification of $T$.
 The spectral distance between $S, T \in \mathfrak{L}_+(\op{X})$, is a measure of spectral equivalence between $S$ and $T$, and it is defined by